Safer Practice in Education Settings

 For all management, teaching and support staff - delivered in your school or service base.
 Please contact us to discuss your exact requirements.

-There are approximately 3000 allegations made against Education staff each year, and a similar number against other members of the children's workforce and foster carers.
+According to The York Report (2012), there are approximately 6500 allegations made against education staff and other members of the children's workforce and foster carers every year.

 As a follow up to the Basic Awareness Training, this course provides an opportunity for all staff to consider appropriate professional behaviour and relationships, which will keep children safe from abuse and staff safe from unwarranted allegations.